Developer Guide

 -

-: needs to be able to writeVcObject
+Storage: needs to be able to writeVcObjects to disk -

-:- needs to be able to read
+VersionedModel:- needs to be able to read

-s from disk. - needs to be able to create new
+VcObjects from disk. - needs to be able to create new

-needs minimum write access to disk to be able to compute hash
+VcObjects.
+However, this requires computing theVcObjectfile representation’s hash i.e.VersionedModelneeds minimum write access to disk to be able to compute hash

 - needs to be able to read

-provides three facade classes, each representing one of the above requirements.
+As such, VersionControl provides three facade classes, each representing one of the above requirements.
 The following

 class diagram shows this: